Trauma treatment - a mind-body approach

 • Genetics and nervous system sensitivity

 Some people may have a strong reaction at first but gradually heal over time.
 Others may feel fine initially and develop symptoms later.
-Whether or not you meet the criteria for PTSD, your suffering is real and healing is possible.
+Whether or not you meet full criteria for PTSD, your suffering is real and healing is possible.

 How I treat trauma